openstack-archive/deb-python-trollius/doc/index.rst

 * Website: https://bitbucket.org/enovance/trollius
 * Documentation: http://trollius.readthedocs.org/
 * Tulip project: http://code.google.com/p/tulip/
+* `Trollius project in the Python Cheeseshop (PyPI)
+  <https://pypi.python.org/pypi/trollius>`_
 * Copyright/license: Open source, Apache 2.0.
 Enjoy.
-* `Trollius project in the Python Cheeseshop (PyPI)
-  <https://pypi.python.org/pypi/trollius>`_

-WARNING: The source code of the Trollius project is in the ``trollius`` branch of the Mercurial repository, not in the default branch.
+The source code of the Trollius project is in the ``trollius`` branch of the Mercurial repository, not in the default branch.
 The default branch is the Tulip project, Trollius repository is a fork of the Tulip repository.

 Command to download the development version of the source code (trollius branch)::